 Christmas shopping in London

 London's got a wealth of department stores to choose from — find out which is our favourite.
-Selfridges opened its Christmas department in the August heatwave, and the other stores soon followed suit — including grottos.
+Selfridges opened its Christmas department in the balmy days of August, and the other stores soon follow suit — many with Santa's grottos inside them.

 If it's decorations you're after, you'll find plenty of tree hangers that pay homage to this great city.
 In fact, we found so many, we mapped them.

 CHRISTMAS FILMS: Plenty of places screen festive classics in the run-up to the big day.
-Find out where to get your dose of Elf, Love Actually or It's A Wonderful Life with our guide to Christmas 2018 movie screenings — or treat yourself to a special anniversary screening of The Snowman.
+Find out where to get your dose of Elf, Love Actually or It's A Wonderful Life with our guide to Christmas movie screenings.

-WINTER WONDERLAND 2018: Winter Wonderland opens in Hyde Park (22 November 2018-6 January 2019) featuring a huge fun fair, ice rink, games, Christmas market and seasonal food and drink.
-There are special screenings of The Snowman for Christmas 2018.
+WINTER WONDERLAND 2019: Winter Wonderland opens in Hyde Park (November 2019-January 2020) featuring a huge fun fair, ice rink, games, Christmas market and seasonal food and drink.
 It's free to enter but gets very busy and everything you do inside will cost you apart from walking around and soaking up the atmosphere.
 We spoke to some visitors to find out what the attraction is.

-ICE SKATING: Winter ice skating is always hugely popular in London.
+CHRISTMAS ICE SKATING IN LONDON: Winter ice skating is always hugely popular in London.
 Pretty ice rinks pop up at places like the Natural History Museum, Canary Wharf, Somerset House and Hampton Court Palace from October right through until February.
-Here's our guide to where to get your skates on over Christmas 2018.
-There's even a rink at the former BBC Television Centre.
+Here's our guide to where to get your skates on over Christmas.

 SANTA'S GROTTO: The kids can share their Christmas wishes (and perhaps find out if they're on the Naughty or Nice list) at these Santa's Grottos and Father Christmas appearances around the capital.
 Most book out well in advance, so plan ahead.
 Do spare a thought for those elves though — here's what it's like working at the Harrods grotto.

-ENCHANTED ELTHAM 2018: Enchanted Eltham Palace is a winter lights trail, lighting up the beautiful grounds with fairy lights, to be enjoyed with a mince pie and mulled wine.
+ENCHANTED ELTHAM 2019: Enchanted Eltham Palace is a winter lights trail, lighting up the beautiful grounds with fairy lights, to be enjoyed with a mince pie and mulled wine.
+It took place in December 2018 — stand by for 2019 details.

-WINTERVILLE 2018: Winterville is back on Clapham Common again (15 November-23 December), with funfair, ice rink, street food stalls, roller disco, crazy golf and more.
+WINTERVILLE 2019: Winterville popped up on Clapham Common in November and December 2018, with funfair, ice rink, street food stalls, roller disco, crazy golf and more.
+Watch this space for 2019 details.

-CHRISTMAS AT KEW 2018: Christmas At Kew is a twinkly light trail, winding through Kew Gardens after dark.
+CHRISTMAS AT KEW 2019: Christmas At Kew is a twinkly light trail, winding through Kew Gardens after dark.
 As well as the lights — which are always stunning — there are food stalls and Victorian funfair rides.
-You need to book in advance.
+You need to book in advance — tickets for Christmas at Kew 2019 go on sale in June 2019.

-CHRISTMAS AT LONDON ZOO: 2018 is the first time the team behind Christmas at Kew have taken their expertise to London Zoo, creating a one-mile light trail among the zoo's grounds once the animals have gone to bed.
-If this floats your boat, find out about other winter lights festivals in London this Christmas.
+CHRISTMAS AT LONDON ZOO: 2018 was the first time the team behind Christmas at Kew took their expertise to London Zoo, creating a one-mile light trail among the zoo's grounds once the animals have gone to bed.
+If this floats your boat, find out about other winter lights festivals in London this Christmas, and keep an eye out to see if Christmas at London Zoo returns for 2019.

-CHRISTMAS IN LEICESTER SQUARE: A traditional Christmas market, Santa's grotto, and food and drink stalls all form part of festival Christmas in Leicester Square.
+CHRISTMAS IN LEICESTER SQUARE 2019: A traditional Christmas market, Santa's grotto, and food and drink stalls all form part of festival Christmas in Leicester Square.
 It's organised by the people behind Udderbelly Festival, so there are plenty of shows in a 1920s speigeltent too.
-Here's a look at the 2017 festival:
+It usually runs November-January — keep an eye on the website for Christmas 2019 details.

-ENCHANTED WOODLAND: Syon Park's Enchanted Woodland (9-25 November 2018) will be illuminated once again with colourful lights, all situated around an ornamental lake, and inside the historic arboretum.
+ENCHANTED WOODLAND 2019: Syon Park's Enchanted Woodland is illuminated with colourful lights, all situated around an ornamental lake, and inside the historic arboretum.
+It took place in November 2018 — standby for 2019 details.

 FESTIVE EVENTS NEAR LONDON: We love London, but sometimes we see something so good, we have to leave the capital for a while.
-These events are near enough to London to warrant a day trip, and look well worth it.
-See also: Christmas things to do in Kent.
+These events are near enough to London to warrant a day trip — we'll be updating the list for 2019 closer to the time.

 BAH HUMBUG: If you want to avoid Christmas entirely — even if just for a day — take a look at these non-Christmassy things to do in London in December.